 Full-time undergraduate application fee: $35

-* This residence fee is for a double room and the basic meal plan (3,210 points).
-A single room carries an additional cost of $2,150.
-Other room styles may carry additional fees.
+* This residence fee is for a double room and the basic meal plan (3,210 points); meal plan options vary beyond freshmen year.
+Other room styles, including single rooms, may carry additional fees.
 The meal plan of 3,210 points provides an average of 17 meals per week.

 Our Net Price Calculator provides an early approximation of what a new first-year, undergraduate student can expect to pay to attend Carthage.
 It takes just 8 minutes to complete.